MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 <a name="define-conditions-for-business-process-stage"></a>
 ## Define conditions based on a business process stage

 When you add a condition based on the stage of a business process, you determine the path of a sequence based on which stage the business process is in.
-The business process flows are listed based on the type of record you've selected for the sequence.<!--note from editor: Edits suggested, to match the wording of the previous section.-->
+The business process flows are listed based on the type of record you've selected for the sequence.

 In the activity selection box, go to the **Conditions** tab, choose a **Business process stage**, and create a condition.
 The sequence follows the **Yes** path when the condition is true and the **No** path when the condition is false.